You Make Me Wanna...

-"You Make Me Wanna..." is a song by American recording artist Usher.
-It was released on August 5, 1997, by LaFace Records and Arista Records as the lead single from Usher's second studio album, My Way (1997).
-"You Make Me Wanna..." was written by Usher along with Jermaine Dupri and Manuel Seal, who both produced the tune.
+"You Make Me Wanna..." is a song by American singer Usher.
+This track was released on August 5, 1997, by LaFace Records and Arista Records as the lead single from his second studio album, My Way (1997).
+He and Manuel Seal wrote the song with its producer Jermaine Dupri.
 An R&B, soul and pop song in C minor, it makes use of acoustic guitar, hi-hat and bell instrumentation.
-The song focuses on a love triangle relationship, with the protagonist wishing to leave his girlfriend for his erstwhile best friend, with a hook in which Usher states, "You make me wanna leave the one I'm with and start a new relationship with you".
-The record won a Billboard Music Award, a Soul Train Music Award, and a WQHT Hip Hop Award, and was nominated for a Grammy Award.
+The lyrics focus on a love triangle relationship, with the protagonist wishing to leave his girlfriend for his erstwhile best friend, with a hook in which Usher states, "You make me wanna leave the one I'm with and start a new relationship with you".
+"You Make Me Wanna..." won a Billboard Music Award, a Soul Train Music Award, and a WQHT Hip Hop Award, and was nominated for a Grammy Award.

-"You Make Me Wanna..." appeared on several record charts, topping the UK Singles Chart and the US Hot R&B Singles, logging the second-longest run by a male artist on the latter.
-It also reached the top ten on the Billboard Hot 100, US Pop Songs, Canadian Singles Chart, Dutch Top 40 and ARIA Singles Chart.
+The song charted at number one in the United Kingdom along with the top 10 in Australia, Croatia, Ireland, the Netherlands, Spain, and the United States as well as the top 20 in Canada, France, Germany, New Zealand, Norway, Scotland, and Switzerland.
 An accompanying music video, directed by Bille Woodruff, shows Usher dancing in various colored rooms and backgrounds, and uses an effect which creates several clones of Usher.

-Background and composition
+Production and composition

 Usher wrote "You Make Me Wanna..." with Jermaine Dupri and Manuel Seal, who also produced and played musical instruments on the tune.
 Phil Tan was in charge of recording the song at the Krosswire Studio, in Atlanta, Georgia in 1996.
 Tan and Dupri mixed the record with assistance from John and Brian Frye at Studio LaCoCo, in Atlanta, Georgia.
 "You Make Me Wanna..." draws from the genres of R&B, soul and pop, and heavily utilizes the acoustic guitar, while also incorporating hi-hat and bell instrumentation.
 According to Universal Music Publishing Group's sheet music published at Musicnotes.com, "You Make Me Wanna..." is written in the key of C Minor with a moderate tempo of 88 beats per minute.
 Usher's voice extends from the low note of B♭3 to the high note of C6.
 The song has a basic sequence of Cm–Fm7–A♭–G–G/B as its chord progression.
-In the song, Usher attempts to seduce his partner's best friend, whom he finds irresistible, creating a love triangle.
-The song's lyrics are written in second-person narrative, and its hook is the pick-up line, "You make me wanna leave the one I'm with and start a new relationship with you".
-Usher told Rolling Stone that the song was inspired by one of his own memories of "juggling three women".
+"You Make Me Wanna" is about a love triangle where a man is torn between his current relationship and his feelings for a close friend.
+He realizes that he wants to leave his current partner for this friend, as they have a deeper emotional connection.
+The song explores themes of desire, temptation, and confusion in relationships.